ROVER: Regulator-Driven Robust Temporal Verification of Black-Box Robot Policies: Mobile Robot Navigation

+Robustness bands are defined separately for the mobile robot navigation scenario, where robustness has no canonical scale across different environments and formulas. \footnote{For TRV, we classify values \hlbox{myred}{$<-0.2$} as overall poor performance, values in \hlbox{myorange}{$[-0.2,-0.01])$} as marginal performance, and values \hlbox{myyellow}{$>-0.01$} as good performance.
+For LRV and AVRV, we classify values \hlbox{myred}{$<-0.5$} as severe violations, values in \hlbox{myorange}{$[-0.5,-0.1]$} as moderate violations, and values \hlbox{myyellow}{$>-0.1$} as mild violations.}

-Observing the pre-analysis metrics in Tables \ref{table:turtle1}, \ref{table:turtle2}, and \ref{table:turtle3}, the designers noted the worst adherence to the \textit{No Sharp Turns} rule (9\% satisfaction).
-The \textit{Don't Linger Near an Obstacle} rule also had low compliance at 18\% satisfaction.
-The designers subsequently updated their reward structure to introduce a small penalty based on changes in angular acceleration ($R_\alpha$) to encourage a smoother trajectory.
-They also increase the penalty associated with a close proximity to obstacles ($R_{obstacle} \uparrow$), encouraging the PPO agent to avoid lingering near them.
-The PPO model was fine-tuned with this newly adjusted reward structure (Eq. \ref{eq:turtlebot_reward_after}) for the post-analysis model,
+Applying the recommendation criteria from Section \ref{subsec:recommendations}, the \textbf{pre-verification model} triggered policy-improvement recommendations for all three rules.
+Observing the pre-verification metrics in Tables \ref{table:turtle1}, \ref{table:turtle2}, and \ref{table:turtle3}, Regulators noted particularly poor adherence to $\phi_1)$ \textit{No Sharp Turns} rule (9\% satisfaction) and $\phi_3)$ \textit{Don't Linger Near an Obstacle} (18\% satisfaction).
+The raw scores ($TRV(\mathcal{T}_\pi,\phi_i)$, $LRV(\mathcal{T}_\pi,\phi_i)$, and $AVRV(\mathcal{T}_\pi,\phi_i)$) were combined with domain-expertise in the scoring function and conveyed to Designers as an overall safety score.
+As one way to act on this feedback, Designers introduced a small penalty on changes in angular acceleration ($R_\alpha$) to encourage smoother turning, and increased the penalty associated with close proximity to obstacles ($R_{obstacle} \uparrow$), encouraging the policy to avoid lingering near them.
+The resulting post-verification reward structure is (Eq. \ref{eq:turtlebot_reward_after}),